-The City will continue to initiate progress towards implementation of the added strategic neighborhood area as well as adding the two additional Neighborhood Improvement Strategic Areas.
+The City will continue to initiate progress towards implementation of the added strategic neighborhood area as well as adding the two additional neighborhood improvement strategic areas.
 City departments will continue participate in internal discussions (Police, Inspections, Health, Planning, Assessor, etc.) and coordinate with citizens in the selected areas.
 By coordinating actions of City staff, the obstacle for staff capacity will be addressed so that actions can be as concentrated as possible.
 Also by involving the residents of these neighborhoods, the residents will be a resource of information and for implementation of the strategies.

 Coordination between the public and private sectors will form a partnership to address priorities of these neighborhoods.
 The intended outcome of tailoring needs to the neighborhoods will be that the residents will be much more informed and intricately involved in the governance and neighborhood redevelopment activity processes in order to direct and aid in the implementation of neighborhood projects.
-A partnership is planned to be initially instituted with the creation of a non-profit (501c3) neighborhood coordination organization that would eventually be chartered and associated with the national NeighborWorks organization.
+A partnership has begun, as of January 2011, with Neighborhood Housing Services of Southeast Wisconsin, Inc., dba NeighborWorks, a Community Housing Development Organization (CHDO).
 This partnership is intended to be used as a nongovernment tool to assist in the establishment of neighborhood associations for neighborhoods including, but not limited to, the Near East, the Broad/Bay, North Campus and the Near Southside priority areas.
-The goals of this partnership will be housing rehabilitation projects, general review of the housing and neighborhood improvement programs and broader neighborhood improvement activities, as determined by the private organization and resident input.
+The goals of this partnership will be neighborhood revitalization, community building, lending, homebuyer education, housing rehabilitation, general review of the housing and neighborhood improvement programs and broader neighborhood improvement activities, as determined by the City, the CHDO and resident input.